What is Amanita And Why Is It In Your Gas Stations??

 Written by: Officer Jermaine Galloway

-August 23, 2023
+August 23, 2023 / UPDATED April 3, 2025

 Amanita Muscaria (aka fly agaric) is native to regions of the world, including the Northern Hemisphere, and has been around for a few centuries.
-This form of mushroom can be poisonous, and has been used in ceremonies for centuries….
+This form of mushroom can be poisonous and has been used in ceremonies for centuries.

-The next question I am asking is “Why did this trend turn so quickly to Amanita?”
+The next question I am asking is, “Why did this trend turn so quickly to Amanita?”
 This leads me to believe that more psychedelics are coming.
-Some US states and a few municipalities have decriminalized or legalized medicinal psilocybin and there is new research being done on psilocybin regarding treatment for PTSD, depression, etc. With the new focus, accessibility, emergence of newer psilocybin products along with an increase in the amount of those who might be selling these products will undoubtedly lead to some candy bars/gummies etc. being diverted to the streets.
-For example, at a school conference in the south, this summer, I had a SRO share a case where a 9-year-old, 4th grader, ate some of “mommy’s chocolate bar.”
-She overdosed on what turned out to be a psilocybin candy bar that she found in the refrigerator.
-Meanwhile, I have seen an increase in news article from various police departments who have had psilocybin drug seizures.
-Unfortunately, when products like this get redirected (to the streets), we see an increase in use including an increase in youth accessibility.
+Some US states and a few municipalities have decriminalized or legalized medicinal psilocybin, and there is new research being done on psilocybin regarding treatment for PTSD, depression, and other conditions.
+The new focus, accessibility, and emergence of newer psilocybin products, along with an increase in the number of those who might be selling these products, has already led to some candy bars/gummies, etc. being diverted to the streets.